notpqrrot/caesar-cipher/README.md

 This Is a simple "Caesar Cipher" used by Julius Caesar to send messages to his allies in Roman Times.
+INSTRUCTIONS:
+1. Extract the zip file
+2. You will see only one file, cipher.zip
+3. At the top find the path and delete it
+4. Simply Write "CMD" and enter
+5. Make Sure you have any Version of Python 3 installed
+6. Run the Command "python cipher.py" hit enter, and youre good to go!
+7. Alternate options include running the file in an external IDE or text editor directly like Spyder, Visual Studio Code, Pycharmm etc.

 To encrypt, simply write any text you like, same for decrypt.